The Ultimate Sauce For Seafood!

 Nobody wants a broken sauce.
 Here’s how to make sure it doesn’t happen to you!

-- Keep the sauce at the proper temperature and don’t rush the process.
-When you add the butter, keep the temperature at low heat, no higher.
+- Monitor the temperature and be patient.
+When adding butter, keep the temperature over low heat, no higher.

-- Do not let the mixture come to a boil after adding the butter.
+- Do not let the mixture boil after adding butter.
 This will cause the sauce to separate.

 Salmon, scallops, Chilean sea bass, shrimp, lobster!
-Really any fish or crustacean is improved upon with a silky smooth lemon beurre blanc.
-Surprisingly, chicken works great, too!
+Really any fish or crustacean is improved upon with silky smooth lemon beurre blanc on top.

-Keep the sides simple with sautéed or roasted vegetables and some creamy mashed potatoes or crusty bread for soaking up more of the beautiful sauce.
+Keep the sides simple with sautéed or roasted vegetables, creamy, garlic-infused mashed potatoes, and crusty bread for soaking up the beautiful sauce.

 Variations on French Butter Sauce

 Once you’ve nailed down the method (most important), you can begin to play around with variations.
-Try adding fresh herbs — you can stir one tablespoon of chopped, fresh herbs once the sauce has finished.
-Fresh dill, tarragon, or chives are excellent with seafood.
+Try adding fresh herbs—stir in one tablespoon of chopped, fresh herbs (dill, tarragon, or chives are fantastic) once the sauce has finished.

 Don’t have white wine vinegar?
-Substitute with other vinegars: red wine vinegar, tarragon vinegar, anything that is light in color (not balsamic).
+Substitute with other vinegars, such as red wine, tarragon, or anything that is light in color (not balsamic).
 You can also make a beurre rouge by using red wine in place of white wine!

 This bright, delicate sauce is truly luscious and will make you look like a well-trained restaurant chef.
 Be sure to give it a try and drop a ⭐️⭐️⭐️⭐️⭐️ rating and review to let us know what you think!
 (P.S. this one is already so loved by many readers!)